ingo/ingo.github.io/_recipes_output (original)/silken_tofu_with_spicy_soy_dressing.md

 category: Entrees
 description: Silky soft tofu draped in a punchy soy dressing, creating a lively dish with little effort.
 Make it your own with other fresh herbs or add crunch with fried shallots or roasted peanuts.
 image: merlin_193269246_21f040e4-19a1-46d5-b644-b4c727c95d37-articleLarge.jpg
-image_attribution: Christopher Simpson for The New York Times.
-Food Stylist: Simon Andrews.
+image_attribution: Christopher Simpson for The New York Times
 size: 4 servings
 time: 5 minutes
 author: Hetty McKinnon